 Cost of Paint

 First, you have to make sure to properly estimate the amount of paint needed.
 You do not want to pay for too much or keep returning to the paint store for more.
 Interior paint can cost anywhere from $12-50 per gallon, depending on quality.
 Exterior paint normally runs around $20-60 per gallon.
 You want to get the best quality within your budget so it will last long.
 Also, do not forget you need supplies like primer, brushes, rollers and painter's tape.
 If you are hiring someone to do this for you, they will have the necessary materials to paint your home, but then you will be paying for their labor.
 Normally the paint and supplies make up around 15 percent of their total cost and labor 85 percent.
+Get free quotes to compare the cost of hire vs. DIY.
 Continue Reading

 Rotted wood or siding should be replaced, and all loose boards or trim fixed.
 If extensive repairs are needed, that also adds to the total cost of the project.
 Prices will vary depending on the type and extent of the damage.
 Sometimes your painter can do the smaller repairs, but you may need to consult a professional if your damage is extensive.